Ghirensics/ghiro/docs/src/introduction/index.rst

 sudo ifconfig eth0 192.168.0.10 up

-When Ghiro apppliance has an IP address, via DHCP or via manual configuration, the web interface is reachable on default HTTP port 80/tcp, just put the appliance address in your browser.
+When Ghiro appliance has an IP address, via DHCP or via manual configuration, the web interface is reachable on default HTTP port 80/tcp, just put the appliance address in your browser.
 For example:

-http://192.168.0.10 (or other DHCP or manually configured adress)
+http://192.168.0.10 (or other DHCP or manually configured address)

 The web interface credentials are:
 Username: ghiro